 How’s the training program at your work place?
 Perfect, or could it use some improvement here and there?

-This isn’t intended to be an exhaustive collection of resources (although the Paper Manufacturing Training Guide and Guide to Online Training for Papermakers you can download for free comes mighty close to that all by itself), but we’ll definitely do much more than just get you pointed in the right direction.
+This isn’t intended to be an exhaustive collection of resources (although the Paper Manufacturing Training Guide and Guide to Online Training for Papermakers you can download for free come mighty close to that), but we’ll definitely do much more than just get you pointed in the right direction.

 So let’s get on with the tips, shall we?

-A sample of the Recaustisizing Basics e-learning course from Convergence Training, above.
+A sample of the online Recaustisizing Basics training course from Convergence Training, above.